Geetha Gandhi: Production

 Krishnaswami Subrahmanyam produced the film under his own banner Madras United Artistes Corporation.
 As a follower of Mahatma Gandhi, Subrahmanyam made films like Sevasadanam, Thyagabhoomi and Balayogini with social themes relevant to Gandhian principles.
 This is another on the same lines.

 Subrahmanyam's daughter, who was known as Baby Padma featured in this film as a child artiste.
 There was a dance sequence by Lalitha and Padmini, a dance drama.
 B. S. Saroja and Pandit Bholonath Sharma performed a fine dance as well.
 Choreography was handled by Pandit Bholonath Sharma, Katak, and Muthusami.
 Makeup was done by Haribabu, Somu and Gopal.

 Soundtrack

 Music was composed by Pandurangan and Brother Lakshmanan while the lyrics were penned by Meenakshi Subrahmaniam.
 The songs were recorded by T. R. Ramachandran and R. Ramachandran.
 Padma sang two songs in the film.
 One song was in praise of Mahatma Gandhi and the other was about her ambition in life.
 There was a line in the lyrics that said she will become a dancer and stage her dance in America.
 It is significant because in later years she became a world renowned Bharatanatyam dancer.
-Singers are P. A. Periyanayaki, Baby Padma.